-5.1 The Lead Member for Planning will be responsible, in line with Standing Orders for reviewing and making recommendations to the Council on planning applications received.
+- 5.1 The Lead Member for Planning will be responsible, in line with Standing Orders for reviewing and making recommendations to the Council on planning applications received. - 5.2 The Lead Member will keep under review the framework for planning policy within the Parish and also within the wider area, especially including RBWM, and make recommendations to the Council accordingly.

-5.2 The Lead Member will keep under review the framework for planning policy within the Parish and also within the wider area, especially including RBWM, and make recommendations to the Council accordingly.
+6. HIGHWAYS

-6. HIGHWAYS AND GENERAL PURPOSES
+6.1 The Lead Member for Highways will be responsible in line with Standing Orders for monitoring issues relating to transport, highways, roads, public footpaths, public transport, air traffic and parking within the Parish of Datchet and making recommendations to Council.

-- 6.1 The Lead Member for Highways and General Purposes will be responsible in line with Standing Orders for monitoring issues relating to transport, highways, roads, public footpaths, public transport, air traffic and parking within the Parish of Datchet and making recommendations to Council. - 6.2 The Lead Member for Highways and General Purposes will be the link between the Parish Council and Royal Borough Officers in matters relating to highways and street care in order to represent the interests of parishioners in these matters to the Borough. - 6.3 The Lead Member for Highways and General Purposes will be responsible for such other matters not specifically included as a responsibility of any other topic team, as may be directed by the Chairman and/or the Council.
+6.2 The Lead Member for Highways will be the link between the Parish Council and Royal Borough Officers in matters relating to highways and street care in order to represent the interests of parishioners in these matters to the Borough.